rainbow-mind-machine/rainbow-mind-machine/docs/installing.md

 ## Bot Accounts

-This tool handles everything _but_ the creation of bot accounts.
+rainbow mind machine handles everything _but_ the creation of bot accounts.

-You _must_ have a Twitter account for each bot already created.
+You must have a Twitter account for each bot already created.

 No customization of the bot accounts is needed prior to using rainbow mind machine -